Lemoncode/node-training/02 Mongo/04 Update Documents/README.md

 # 04 Update Documents

-In this sample we are going to
+In this sample we are going to implement some `database` business and create `queries` to `update` documents.

 Summary steps:

+- Create `settings` file.
--
+- Extract `query

 # Steps to build it